kingsep11/sample/spring-boot-interview-questions_1.md

   - @SpringBootApplication is equivalant to  @Configuration, @EnableAutoConfigurationand @ComponentScan with their default attributes

 # How to include custom static content ?
-  - spring boot will look into /static, /public, /resources, /webapp /META-INF/resources in the class path or root of the ServletContext
+  - spring boot will look into /static, /public, /resources, /webapp /META-INF/resources in the class path or root of the ServletContext.
+  - We can put our custom static content in any of the above folders.
+For example, put the custom.js file under  /resources/static/custom.js.
+To refer to this file in the view use the following code

+        <script src = “/js/test.js”></script>

+# How to use a profile with Spring Boot?
+    application-{profile}.properties